HectorRguez/snn_izhikevich/README.md

 * [GTK - 3.0](https://docs.gtk.org/gtk3/) is required to run [Vitis xsct commands](https://docs.xilinx.com/r/en-US/ug1400-vitis-embedded/XSCT-Commands), which are used in this project.

 * The configuration file for the Bash shell [bashrc](https://www.gnu.org/software/bash/manual/html_node/Bash-Startup-Files.html) must include as a source the shell script that allows the execution of vitis_hls, vivado and vitis from the terminal.
-This was discussed on [this thread](https://support.xilinx.com/s/question/0D52E00006hpO2CSAU/how-to-start-with-vivado-in-linux?language=en_US)
+The necessary steps are discussed on [this thread](https://support.xilinx.com/s/question/0D52E00006hpO2CSAU/how-to-start-with-vivado-in-linux?language=en_US).

 [^1]: The `block_design.tcl` file was exported automatically from the Vivado 2023.1 GUI.
 It performs a Version check that must be manually deleted to run it this scripts on the 2022.2 version.